habibessoussi/Demonstrator-of-composition-of-heterogeneous-services-/README.md

 **Master-Level project:**
-Demonstrator of composition of heteregenous services with SCA
+<center>Demonstrator of composition of heteregenous services with SCA</center>
 =============================================================

 ABSTRACT